blockworks-foundation/mango-v4/README.md

 #### Not enough CU
 *(CU: Compute Unit)*

-Although you want to keep an eye on the CU limit to make sure the program does not consume to many CUs, program integration test will fail unexpectedly if limit is too low when developing.
+Although you want to keep an eye on the CU limit to make sure the program does not consume too many CUs, program integration test will fail unexpectedly if limit is too low when developing.

 Use this method to change the CU limit:
 ```rust